keathley/ecto_date_range/README.md

 # EctoDateRange

-This is just a test to get postgres date ranges (and constraints on those ranges) to play nicely in Ecto.
+This is an experiment to get postgres date ranges (and constraints on those ranges) to play nicely with Ecto.

 It requires: